Adaptive Clustering Using Kernel Density Estimators: Preliminaries

 \section{Preliminaries}

-In this section we recall from \cite{Steinwart15a} the mathematical setup for defining density-based clusters in a general context.

-Let us begin by introducing some basic notations.
-To this end let $\snorm\cdot$ be a norm on $\Rd$.
+In this section we recall the setup for defining density-based clusters in a general context from \cite{Steinwart15a}.
+To this end, let $\snorm\cdot$ be a norm on $\Rd$.
 Then we denote the closed unit ball of this norm by $B_{\snorm\cdot}$ and write $B_{\snorm\cdot}(x,\d) := x + \d B_{\snorm\cdot}$ for the closed ball with center $x\in \Rd$ and radius $\d>0$.
-If the the norm is known from the context, we usually simplify notations by writing $B(x,\d)$ instead.
+If the norm is known from the context, we usually write $B(x,\d)$ instead.
 Moreover, the Euclidean norm on $\Rd$ is denoted by $\tnorm\cdot$ and for the Lebesgue volume of its unit ball we write $\vold$.
-Finally, the supremum norm for functions is denoted by $\inorm\cdot$.
+Finally, $\inorm\cdot$ denotes the supremum norm for functions.